 Residents are invited to come and share their views on Hammersmith & Fulham Council’s draft Air Quality Action Plan.

-In July, the council launched a public consultation seeking residents’ views on the revised plan, which sets out all the things we’re doing, and are planning to do, to improve air quality and help residents’ health and wellbeing.
+In July, the council launched a public consultation seeking residents’ views on the revised Air Quality Action Plan, which sets out all the things we’re doing, and are planning to do, to improve air quality and help residents’ health and wellbeing.

 A report on the consultation will be presented to H&F Council’s Community Safety, Environment and Residents’ Services PAC meeting at Hammersmith Town Hall on 18 September.